Skip to content

 GET Retrieve the signed contracts

-After successful identification and e-signing, call the following endpoint to retrieve the signed contracts.
+After successful identification (status: successful), call this endpoint to retrieve the signed documents.

 Request URL